opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Darkens the pixel colors of the Down node content in order to reflect the color of the Up node content.
 The white in the Up node content does not affect the result.

-If no Down node is defined, the color burning operation is applied to all the images underlaying the Up node content according to the Xsheet layering order.
+If no Down node is defined, the color burning operation is applied to all the images underlaying the Up node content according to the Xsheet/Timeline layering order.

 .. _color_dodge: